jwang11/openvino_hello/README.md

 ```$sudo pip3 install networkx==2.3```

 ## Convert pre-trained model to IR model
+This tool imports, converts, and optimizes models that were trained in popular frameworks to a format usable by Intel tools, especially the Inference Engine.
+Popular frameworks include Caffe*, TensorFlow*, MXNet*, and ONNX*.
 ```$model-converter --name alexnet -d models/ -o models/ --mo /usr/share/openvino/model-optimizer/mo.py```

-## Build and run hello classification
+## Build and run hello classification developed by Inference Engine
+This is the engine that runs the deep learning model.
+It includes a set of libraries for an easy inference integration into your applications.
 ```$make
 $./hello_classify models/public/alexnet/FP32/alexnet.xml cat.bmp CPU